spelunky-fyi/overlunky/docs/src/includes/_globals.md

 Change [ENT_TYPE](#ENT_TYPE)'s spawned by `FLOOR_SUNCHALLENGE_GENERATOR`, by default there are 4:<br/>
 {MONS_WITCHDOCTOR, MONS_VAMPIRE, MONS_SORCERESS, MONS_NECROMANCER}<br/>
-Because of the game logic number of entity types has to be a power of 2: (1, 2, 4, 8, 16, 32), if you want say 30 types, you need to write two entities two times (they will have higher "spawn chance").
 Use empty table as argument to reset to the game default

 ### default_spawn_is_valid